CSI Aviation: 2017–present

 In 2019, CSI was awarded a position on a $5.7 billion contract to provide worldwide airlift services for the US Department of Defense (DoD).
 The firm-fixed-price indefinite-delivery, indefinite-quantity contract was awarded by the US Transportation Command (TRANSCOM).

 Also in 2019, CSI began operating daily flights under contract for the U.S. Navy between West Palm Beach, FL and a Navy Base in the Bahama Islands.

 In 2020, CSI was tasked by U.S. Health and Human Services to airlift almost two thousand passengers from a cruise ship docked in Oakland, CA due to an outbreak of COVID-19.

-In February 2025, U.S. Immigration and Customs Enforcement awarded CSI a no-bid contract worth $128 million to deport illegal immigrants pursuant to enforcement of the Alien Enemies Act.
-This was after 2024 when CSI provided space for Donald Trump to conduct a rally for his presidential campaign in Albuquerque.
+In July 2023 under the Biden Administration, U.S. Immigration and Customs Enforcement awarded CSI a no-bid contract worth $128 million to deport illegal immigrants pursuant to enforcement of the Alien Enemies Act.

+In 2024 CSI provided space for Donald Trump to conduct a rally for his presidential campaign in Albuquerque.

 On August 5, 2025 a Beechcraft King Air 300 operated by CSI crashed while approaching Chinle Municipal Airport, Arizona, killing all four occupants on board.

+On February 17, 2026 the Project for Government Oversight published that CSI's revenue from contracts associated with United States Immigration and Customs Enforcement (ICE) had more than tripled since the beginning of President Trump's second term.
+CSI revenue from ICE-related government contracts increased from $363.9 million during President Biden's fourth year in office to $1.23 billion during President Trump's first year in office.
+On July 17, CSI was sued by Venezuelan men who were deported to El Salvador by ICE in three planes despite a federal judge order against it.
+The men accused the company of violating their civil rights, false imprisonment, intentional infliction of emotional distress and negligence.